sins621/obsidian_notes/Programming/Projects/Book Catalogue/Book Catalog Outline and Research.md

 	- [ ] Users Need to be Able to Checkout Their Carts
 - [ ] Add Sold Table
 - [ ] Add Panel to Mark Orders as Completed
+- [ ] Refine `databaseService.js` error handling.
 - [ ] Style Website
+- [ ] Add Visual Indicators to Respond to User Actions that Don't Change the Page State
+	- [ ] Signing up to the Newsletter
 ## Bugs

 - [ ] Logging in redirects to home instead of the last page accessed.